Ways to share

 - A ‘snapshot’ group, which involves administering the survey to each Year 9 group.

-- Students will also be surveyed in 2019 when they are in Year 7.
+- Students were also surveyed in 2019 when they were in Year 7.

 Year 5 and 6 students in participating primary schools can also take part in the survey.

-- Areas of strength were behaviour, goal setting, empathy and support from their peers, the community and their families.
+- Areas of strength were empathy and feeling supported by their peers, the community, and their families.

-- Younger students had a slightly better appraisal of their wellbeing and reported slightly less difficulties than older students, except for difficulties with their peers.
+- Older students had a slightly better appraisal of their wellbeing and reported slightly less difficulties than younger students.

-Longitudinal cohort (the same students surveyed every year from 2017)
+Longitudinal cohort (the same students surveyed every year from 2017 until 2021)

 Snapshot Year 9 (the Year 9 students surveyed each year – different students / same age)